-I am a Distinguished Health Professor of Molecular Medicine in the Morsani College of Medicine and the College of Pharmacy at USF Health.
+I am a Distinguished Health Professor of Molecular Medicine in the Morsani College of Medicine at USF Health.
 I am also the Director of the School of Biomedical Sciences and the Associate Dean for Graduate and Postdoctoral Affairs in the college of Medicine.
 In my roles of Director and Associate Dean, I am primarily responsible for the PhD, Master’s and Graduate Certificate programs in the Morsani College of Medicine which have a total enrollment of over 750 graduate students and 400 certificate students.
 I have been a federally-funded active researcher and teacher of graduate and medical students for over 30 years with a focus on biochemistry, bioinformatics and biomedical ethics.
 I have developed several master’s programs that focus on informatics including the MS in Health Informatics and the MS in Bioinformatics and Computational Biology in the Morsani College of Medicine.

 From an operational standpoint and in your opinion, where do ethics come into play as it pertains to health informatics and do you feel any of the federal mandate may be a result of unethical behavior in handing applicable information?